Advanced Gravis

 Advanced Gravis Computer Technology, Ltd. was a manufacturer of computer peripherals and hardware.
 The company was founded in 1982 in British Columbia, Canada.

-Their most famous products were the Gravis PC GamePad, at one time one of the most popular gaming controllers for the PC, the once-ubiquitous Gravis Joystick (black with red buttons), and the Gravis Ultrasound add-on card, competitor to the Sound Blaster.
+Their most famous products were the Gravis PC GamePad, at one time one of the most popular gaming controllers for the PC, the once-ubiquitous Gravis Joystick (black with red buttons), and the Gravis UltraSound add-on card, competitor to the Sound Blaster.
 At its peak, the company had almost 300 employees with a European office in The Netherlands, and was at the time the world's largest manufacturer of computer joysticks and gamepads.

-The company was acquired by Kensington Computer Products Group towards the end of 1997 and has essentially disappeared.
+The company was acquired by Kensington Computer Products Group towards the end of 1997.
+Although the brand remained in use for some time after this, with the website still active until the mid-2000s it has since essentially disappeared.

+Product Development and Technological Innovations

+During the late 1980s and early 1990s, Advanced Gravis expanded its portfolio to include gamepads compatible with home consoles like the NES and PC platforms.
+Their four-button Gravis GamePad launched in 1991 was considered an essential controller for PC gamers.
+The product lineup evolved over time, including models such as the Phoenix (1994), Firebird (1996), and Blackhawk (1997).

+Gravis also experimented with advanced input protocols.
+In 2000, the company partnered with Immersion Corp. to integrate ARC motor feedback into peripherals.
+This innovation used digital signals over traditional 15-pin analogue ports, enhancing button capacity and axis precision.

+One of their early joystick models, the MK VI, released in 1986, featured a pistol-grip design, tension control, and three independent fire buttons, demonstrating Gravis's commitment to ergonomic and customizable input.
+Later USB-compatible products like the GamePad Pro USB (2001) and Eliminator series extended Gravis's relevance well into the 2000s before the brand eventually phased out.